-Most hydrologic data and analyses in the uplands are focused on streamflow (possibly due to ease of access).
-Nevertheless, the subsurface hydrology comprises by far the largest portion of the watershed area/volume.
+Most hydrologic data and analyses in the uplands are focused on the more easily accessible streamflow data.
+Nevertheless, the little known subsurface hydrology comprises by far the largest portion of the watershed area/volume.
 Out of necessity this monograph focuses on groundwater (GW) storage and flow to provide a more comprehensive framework for further understanding of uplands forested watershed management.
 GW hydrology is usually focused on aquifers in valley-fill settings such as Sierra Valley or the Central Valley.
-It is only in the past two decades that the science of GW hydrology has focused on uplands hydrology.
+It is only in the past two decades that the science of GW hydrology has also focused on uplands hydrology.